Xtrimber/Product2Design/README.md

 # Product Design 2
 This repository is for the archives to ProductDesign2 integrantes del grupos
-Miguel Angel Sanchez
+<br Miguel Angel Sanchez
 Daniel Guatavita
 Juan Camilo Peña
 Manuel Felipe Sánchez
+>br